Can a Pinched Nerve Cause Headaches?

 Treatment for Pinched Nerves

-2. Ice and Heat: Ice can help with pain and swelling, while heat will soothe muscle spasms and pain.
-You can apply either one for about 20 minutes at a time throughout the day in order to find some instant relief as well as speed the healing process.
+2. Ice and Heat Therapy: Applying ice can help to reduce swelling, while heat helps to soothe muscle spasms and pain.
+Try alternating between ice and heat for about 20 minutes at a time throughout the day to help manage your headaches caused by a pinched nerve.

 SHARE: